martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 The specific encoding used in this extension will depend on the application.
+This extension therefore contains a sequence of application-defined bytes.
 However, the use of a globally-unique identifier, such as an origin ({{?ORIGIN=RFC6454}}) or serialized site ({{SITE}}),